-We have incurred recurring operating losses and have had negative operating cash flows since July 24, 1998 (inception).
-In addition, we have an accumulated deficit of approximately \$92,349,000 at December 31, 2017.
-Beginning on April 1, 2014, when we acquired our first compounding pharmacy, we began generating revenue from sales of certain of our proprietary drug formulations and other non-proprietary formulations; however, we expect to incur further losses as we integrate and develop our pharmacy operations, evaluate other programs and continue the development of our formulations.
+While in the second quarter of 2018 we realized net income of \$2,522,000 and provided cash from operating activities of \$400,000, historically we have incurred recurring operating losses and have had negative operating cash flows since July 24, 1998 (inception).
+In addition, we have an accumulated deficit of approximately \$89,827,000 at June 30, 2018.
+Beginning on April 1, 2014, when we acquired our first compounding pharmacy, we began generating revenue from sales of certain of our proprietary drug formulations and other non-proprietary formulations; however, we may incur further losses as we develop our pharmacy operations, evaluate other programs and continue the development of our formulations and drug assets.

-Compounding Businesses
+Pharmaceutical Compounding Businesses

-Pharmaceutical compounding is the science of combining different active pharmaceutical ingredients (APIs), all of which are FDA-approved (either as a finished form product or as a bulk drug ingredient) and excipients, to create specialized preparations.
-Physicians and healthcare institutions use compounded drugs when commercially available drugs do not optimally treat a patients needs In many cases, compounded drugs such as ours have wide market utility and may be clinically appropriate for large patient populations.
+Pharmaceutical compounding is the science of combining different active pharmaceutical ingredients (APIs), all of which are approved by the U.S. Food and Drug Administration ("FDA") (either as a finished form product or as a bulk drug ingredient) and excipients, to create specialized preparations.
+Physicians and healthcare institutions use compounded drugs when commercially available drugs do not optimally treat a patient's needs.
+In many cases, compounded drugs such as ours have wide market utility and may be clinically appropriate for large patient populations.
 Examples of compounded formulations include medications with alternative dosage strengths or unique dosage forms, such as topical creams or gels, suspensions, or solutions with more tolerable drug delivery vehicles.